 |15-25 mph over the limit:||20 points|

 |More than 25 mph over the limit:||50 points|

 |Over the maximum speed limit in a school zone:||20 points|

 |Under the minimum speed limit:||5 points|

 |Under the minimum speed limit on an Illinois tollway:||20 points|

 |Not driving in the right-hand lane when proceeding at less than the normal speed of traffic:||20 points|

 |Exceeding the maximum speed limit on a bridge or elevated structure:||10 points|

-To better understand the Illinois Secretary of State's point system in the Rockford, Illinois, area, contact attorney Marriett Legal for a free consultation.
-To see what options are available to you in all traffic violation cases, call us at (815) 391-0089 contact us securely through the link listed below, or email our office.
+It is critically importnat to know just how any Illinois traffic violation can effect that status of your driver’s license.
+To better understand the Illinois Secretary of State Point System in the Rockford, Illinois, area, contact the Law Office of Paul M. Marriett for a free consultation.
+To see what options are available to you in all traffic violation cases, call us at (815) 391-0089 contact us securely through the form on this page, or email our office.